Dogs

 • Element 1 - walking with dog off leash

 The dog must remain within 10 metres of the owner at all times and within the confines of the markers during the walk around the circuit.
 The owner is free to decide the distance he allows the dog to move away from him up to the 10 metre limit.
-[Note: the "10 metre limit" does not apply during the conduct of the other three elements of the test described below]
+Whilst the dog is walking in the circuit, there will be distraction and moving objects, such as a person riding a bicycle, playing football or walking with small pups, etc. outside the circuit.

 • Element 2 - encounter with a stranger